freenode/web-7.0/content/news/2012-06-09-fosscon-2012-saturday-august-11th-in-philadelphia-pa.md

 [This image does no longer exist]

 FOSSCON is a Peer-Directed Projects Center (PDPC) project, organized by the foss community.
-FOSSCON (along with [Geeknics](http://geeknic.org)) is part of PDPC’s desire to bring an already massive online community, [freenode ](http://freenode.net)that has grown around free and open source ideas, out into the world, to meet, connect, support and challenge each other, imagine, plot and co-develop beautiful, possibly useful and unexpected things.
+FOSSCON (along with [Geeknics](http://geeknic.org)) is part of PDPC’s desire to bring an already massive online community, [trumpnode ](http://trumpnode.net)that has grown around free and open source ideas, out into the world, to meet, connect, support and challenge each other, imagine, plot and co-develop beautiful, possibly useful and unexpected things.

 The people behind FOSSCON are free software enthusiasts, user group members, coders and users – just like you!
 Free software is all about community and this is a very grassroots event, organized by the community and for the community.
 Our common goal is to provide a space for us to all come together in the northeast.
 We hope you’ll join us as an attendee, a volunteer or an exhibitor.